themisir/themisir.com/content/posts/c-sharp-codegen.md

 }
 ```

-To execute the following template you need to instantiate template class and call `TransformText` method on the instance like:
+to exekawaii~ the fowwowing tempwate y-you nyeed to i-instantiate tempwate c-cwass and c-caww `TransformText` method on the instance wike:

 ```csharp
 var example = new Example(classModel);